MPSlib: Variable template size in mps_snesim_tree and mps_snesim_list

 Search template size Z # 4 3

-A simple constant template of size [8,7,3] can be set using
+A simple constant template of size [8, 7, 4] can be set using:

-The main reason for using variable template size is that, typically, a considerable amount of CPU is used in the finer simulation grids to prune (remove) conditional data.
+The main reason for using a variable template size is that a considerable amount of CPU is spent in the finer simulation grids pruning (removing) conditional data.
+Reducing the template at the finest grid can yield significant speedups.

 See more at https://mpslib.readthedocs.io/en/latest/Examples/ex_varying_template.html